 About Eisenhower Medical Center

 As the valley's only not-for-profit hospital, Eisenhower Medical Center has provided high quality, compassionate care for nearly 40 years through a full range of state-of-the-art diagnostic, treatment and emergency facilities.
-Eisenhower is an ACGME accredited teaching hospital, and looks forward to welcoming residents in Family Medicine and Internal Medicine in 2013.
+Eisenhower is an ACGME accredited teaching hospital, welcoming residents in Family Medicine and Internal Medicine since 2013.

 Situated on a 130-acre campus in the heart of the Coachella Valley, Eisenhower Medical Center is a dynamic, progressive health care complex comprised of a 542-bed hospital, the Annenberg Center for Health Sciences at Eisenhower, the Barbara Sinatra Children's Center at Eisenhower and the Betty Ford Center on the Eisenhower campus.
 The non-profit Betty Ford Center is a world renowned Alcohol Addiction and Drug Addiction Treatment hospital located on an expansive 20-acre campus adjacent to the Eisenhower Medical Center.
 Betty Ford Center offers help and hope to individuals and their family members affected by alcoholism and/or addiction to other drugs.

 Eisenhower not only offers the highest quality health care for residents and visitors, but additionally provides a broad range of educational programs for health care professionals and the public.